-Our guest writer is Daniel Buttry, author of Blessed Are the Peacemakers
+Our guest writer is Daniel Buttry, author of Blessed Are the Peacemakers.

-Here is Dan’s third report…
+Here is Dan’s fifth and final report…

 Originally published at www.OurValues.org, an online experiment in civil dialogue on American values.